svrnm/DemoMonkey/USAGE.md

 Note, that the order of the elements is important.
 The first attribute is the exit node, the second node is the downstream entry node.

-If you'd like to forece a connection to being set to a certain value, even if no baseline is set, you can set a `force` parameter:
+If you'd like to force a connection to being set to a certain value, even if no baseline is set, you can set a `force` parameter:

 ```ini
 !replaceFlowmapConnection(ECommerce-Services, Inventory-Services, 1) = warning